Hamilton declared winner of F1 Belgian GP after Mercedes teammate Russell DQ for underweight car

 Verstappen has now gone four races without a win after he won four of the first five grands prix this year.

-Ferrari’s Carlos Sainz was seventh, ahead of Red Bull’s Sergio Pérez, who had started second in another poor showing for the under-pressure Mexican driver.
-Fernando Alonso was ninth for Aston Martin, and Esteban Ocon 10th in his Alpine.
+Ferrari’s Carlos Sainz was sixth, ahead of Red Bull’s Sergio Pérez, who had started second in another poor showing for the under-pressure Mexican driver.
+Fernando Alonso was eighth for Aston Martin, and Esteban Ocon in his Alpine and RB's Daniel Ricciardo closed out the points.

 The Spa track, set in the rolling forests of the Ardennes, is the longest in F1 at seven kilometers (4.3 miles).
 It stayed dry on Sunday in contrast to the constant drizzle the day before that led to a F2 race being postponed.